lorenzog/url-share/README.md

 Scenario:

 You're on twitter and want to save a link to read it later.
+Or you get something interesting from a colleague on your work e-mail and want to look at it later from home.

-There are a zillion ways to share stuff online, except none is pervasive and all require "cloud" storage.
-And let's be honest, the only thing everyone has is e-mail.
-So you have this link, but you don't want to e-mail it to yourself, perhaps because you don't want to have Yet Another E-mail.
+There are a zillion ways to share stuff online, except all are pervasive, track what you do for the benefit of advertisers and all require "cloud" storage.
+So then you create another login.
+Or install another app.
+And if you want to share this with a family member that's not tech-savy it gets complicated so what you end up doing is -- sending an e-mail.

+What if you don't want to send another e-mail?
+What if you want to open a video on a tablet you share with other people and definitely don't want to log on your e-mail there?

+The answer is: you share this link on a stupid "web app".

 Being the nerd you truly are, you set up a local HTTPS server in your LAN to save URLs and list them on a web page: